tillbiskup/aspecd/docs/roadmap.rst

   * MetadataUpdate/MetadataChange: Change metadata of a given dataset from within a recipe.
 Useful in case datasets contain (known) spurious or otherwise inappropriate metadata.
 (Metadata are provided manually and are therefore prone to human errors).

+  * :class:`aspecd.processing.BaselineCorrection` with ``fit_area`` definable as axis range, and arbitrary parts of the axis (*e.g.*, in the middle of a dataset or with separate fit areas)

 * Logging

   * Add loggers from other modules (than task) and derived packages

+    Probably this means to switch to package-wide logging and documenting that derived packages need to log to the ASpecD logger as well.

 * Add export tasks to dataset tasks